-peripheral nervous system divided The is into somatic and autonomic nervous systems (Figure 3).
+Figure 3 The various components of the peripheral nervous system nervous system divided The peripheral is into somatic and autonomic nervous systems (Figure 3).
 Where the somatic nervous system consists of cranial nerves (12 pairs) and spinal nerves (31 pairs) and is under the volitional control of the individual in maneuvering bodily muscles, the autonomic nervous system also running through these nerves lets the individual have little control over muscles and glands.
 Main divisions of the autonomic nervous system that control visceral structures are the sympathetic and parasympathetic nervous systems.

 At an appropriate cue (say a fear-inducing object like a snake), the sympathetic division generally energizes many muscles (e.g., heart) and glands (e.g., adrenals), causing activity and release of hormones that lead the individual to negotiate the fear-causing snake with fight-or-flight responses.
-Whether the individual decides to fight the snake or run away from it, either action requires energy; in short, the sympathetic nervous system says "go, go, go."
+Whether the individual to fight the snake or run away from it, either action requires energy; in short, the sympathetic nervous system says "go, go, go."
 The parasympathetic nervous system, on the other hand, curtails undue energy mobilization into muscles and glands and modulates the response by saying "stop, stop, stop."
 This push-pull tandem system regulates fight-or-flight responses in all of us.